Rokhayaba/Rokhayaba.github.io/README.md

-# Ferret version parallelisation
+# Ferret 4.0 reworked version

 ## Overview
-This version takes advantage of multi-threading to improve performances.
+This version is a complete rework of Ferret's code, including *WIP*

 ## Launching the project